Introduction to Python

 [True, 5.3, 'item4']

-If the first number of the range is omitted it means that we want from the first item of the list to the indicated item, that is, if we want from the first item to the fifth we use [:5]
+If the first number in the range is omitted, it means we want from the first item in the list to the indicated item, that is, if we want from the first item to the fifth, we use [:5]

 lista[:5]